jasur-py/pocket-cache/README.md

 ## Performance and Reliability

-QuickCache is designed with performance in mind:
+PocketCache is designed with performance in mind:

 - **Minimal Overhead**: Less than 1ms overhead per cache operation in memory backend
 - **Thread-Safe**: All operations are thread-safe by default